BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 ### Predictions for Good

-The cost of making a prediction is $\approx 834$ms on the analysis system (i7-6700k and 16GB RAM) and is queried directly using R.
+The cost of making a prediction is $\approx 834$ms on the analysis system (i7-6700k and 16GB RAM) and is queried using \textit{R}.
+While the time taken is comparable to executing the kernel directly on a device, our strategy avoids the startup time associated with setting up the device, memory objects and kernel compilation and execution in OpenCL which is orders of magnitude slower, and avoids potential variation between runs -- a large sample size was used to predict mean execution times.
+Also, this is a prototype and the '\textit{predict}' function itself can likely be made much faster with an optimized `C` implementation instead of being called from \textit{R}.
 '\textit{predict}' is a generic function for predictions from the results of various model fitting functions.
-Predictions of elapsed execution times of any kernel on any potential accelerator are useful, that these predictions are precise and available in less than a second more so.

 The training is significantly more expensive to run, ranging from seconds to several minutes depending on the amount of data; thankfully, this only need be performed when new runtime data are provided -- which is only needed once a new accelerator is provided.
 It is envisaged that a pre-trained model can be shipped to HPC nodes for a scheduler to make the most appropriate predictions.